fbpx

 Learning Outcomes

-2. Demonstrate an understanding of mechanics of human brain physiology and the nervous system.
+2. Demonstrate a comprehensive understanding of brain physiology and the nervous system in relation to mental health conditions and nutrition.

 Assessments